seriyps/mtproto_proxy/README.md

 It does the same as described in [How to start OS-install - detailed](#how-to-start-os-install---detailed), but generates config-file for you automatically.

-How to start - docker
+How to start - Docker
 ---------------------

 ### To run with default settings